 Rides We Like: The Revere Chemical Superfund Site

 (2017) Sign your name as DeRewal in the Bucks County hamlet of Revere and you're likely to get attitude.
-“Like” and “Chemical…Site” are not usually two items to go in a headline.
+“Like” and “Chemical…Site” are not two items to go in a headline.
 They counteract each other.
 Like is positive connotation.
 Chemical Superfund Site is foreboding and awful.
-The area is something that is now rideable, thanks to the never-ending efforts of the Environmental Protection Agency (EPA).
+The area is something that is now rideable thanks to the never-ending efforts of the Environmental Protection Agency (EPA).
 But it wasn’t always clean.

 DeRewal was taken to court several times.
-He lost four specifically.
+He lost four cases specifically.
 The residents of the small hamlet of Revere were afraid to take him on because of his clout.
 His ties purportedly went all the way up to the vice president.
 Locals who wanted reimbursement for having to drill new wells specifically sued him.
-He changed the name of the chemical company several times hoping the rebrand his terrible doings.
+He changed the name of the chemical company several times hoping to rebrand his terrible doings.
 DeRewal moved a scant four miles north to Bridgeton and was busted one year later.
 He then moved into Hunterdon County, NJ, after that.
 These names should sound familiar to any cyclist in the region.
 Something chased him hard enough to make him move to Costa Rica, a country without extradition to the United States.
-He died there in 2013 at the age of 85 without ever being held accountable for the damage he did in the upper tracts of Bucks County.
+He died there in 2013 at the age of 85 without ever being held accountable for the damage he did to the upper tracts of Bucks County.
 Many of the people who worked for him had already mysteriously died of health reasons.

 It is important to note this site’s importance in the life of a cyclist.
 I documented two signs along the perimeter cyclone fence telling people to keep their distance.
 Aside from riding along the shoulder of the heavily trafficked route 611 in upper Bucks County, the back road of Beaver Run was tranquil.
 Even the exceptional watershed, Rapp Creek, was quiet.
 When I stopped to photograph it almost felt as if the waterway wondered why I would have given up a wonderful momentous descent into a climb just to photograph its existence.